 Unlike standard non-disclosure agreements you may find online, an NDA for mergers and acquisitions may require specific changes because elements involved in this context may be highly specific.
-In potentially transformative transactions, such as a merger or acquisition, every detail should be closely considered.
+In potentially transformative transactions, such as a mergers & acquisitions, every detail should be closely considered.
 That’s why it is important to consult a corporate lawyer to help you conduct an agreement that will protect your business information and intellectual property and avoid possible traps of this standard, but very important agreement.

 Difference between mutual and non-mutual NDA

-If the company you are merging with doesn’t have confidential information that has to be protected by the NDA, or they aren’t concerned about protecting their information, they can sign your non-mutual NDA.
+If the company you are merging with doesn’t have confidential information that has to be protected by the non disclosure agreement, or they aren’t concerned about protecting their information, they can sign your non-mutual NDA.
 In cases when both merging companies want to protect their information and intellectual property, it makes sense to sign a mutual NDA.
-Have in mind that a standard non-disclosure agreement is likely not drafted with mergers and acquisitions in mind, and you need to make changes with help of your corporate lawyer – or work with a precedent specific to this style of transaction.
+Have in mind that a standard non disclosure agreement is likely not drafted with mergers and acquisitions in mind, and you need to make changes with help of your corporate lawyer – or work with a precedent specific to this style of transaction.